 In my opinion, the sound effects are lacking.
 Not that they aren’t good, they are pretty well done.
-But the same is silent without the music and really could use a bit more on the sound department in my opinion.
+But the same is silent without the music and really could use a bit more in the sound department in my opinion.

 Also, some puzzles, the one with the liquor especially, are a bit tedious.
 Changing liquor and changing and more changing, it gets boring extremely quick.

-Another small flaw is that the story becomes a bit predictable in the yet to unlock endings if you finished others.
+Another small flaw is that the story becomes a bit predictable in yet to unlock endings if you finished others.
 Either you already know some information or a similar path is walked on.
 But it helps with the continuity of the story though.

 As a final remark, this game has a flaw it can’t fix.
 This game’s story will leave you with an empty feeling when it’s done.
 You don’t want to see “The End” anytime soon.
-This game is extremely good and the length, well it’s a long game.
+This game is perfect and the length, well it’s a long game.
 But when it’s over, you want more.
 More escaping…

 + Epic story.